Events and Tickets

 Marielle Labèque Piano

-NCH is pleased to collaborate on this new commission by Katia and Marielle Labèque for Phillip Glass.
+NCH is pleased to collaborate on this new commission by Katia and Marielle Labèque for Philip Glass.

 In 1964, at the age of 27, Philip Glass moved to Paris to study under Nadia Boulanger.
 Their meeting would prove decisive in the young composer’s training and afforded him an immersion into French culture that left a lasting impression on the artist.
 His love of France also gave him a command of the French language that would help him to write and versify the operas that he dedicated to Cocteau during the 1990s.